Azerbaijan's ANAMA shares weekly update on mine clearance in nation's liberated areas

-BAKU, Azerbaijan, September 22.
-The Agency of the Republic of Azerbaijan on Mine Action (ANAMA) released information on the demining operations conducted in the territories liberated from occupation from September 15 through September 21, Trend reports via ANAMA.
+BAKU, Azerbaijan, September 29.
+The Azerbaijan National Agency for Mine Action (ANAMA) released information on the demining operations conducted in the territories liberated from occupation from September 22 through September 28, Trend reports via ANAMA.

-According to the information, 95 anti-personnel mines, 14 anti-tank mines, and 1,286 unexploded ordnance (UXO) were found and neutralized during demining operations conducted by ANAMA, the Ministry of Defense, the Ministry of Emergency Situations (MES), the State Border Service (SBS), and four private companies across the districts of Tartar, Aghdara, Kalbajar, Aghdam, Khojaly, Khankendi, Shusha, Khojavend, Lachin, Fuzuli, Jabrayil, Gubadly, and Zangilan.
+As many as 100 anti-personnel mines, 35 anti-tank mines, and 1,661 unexploded ordnance (UXO) were found and neutralized during demining operations across the Tartar, Aghdara, Kalbajar, Aghdam, Khojaly, Shusha, Khojavand, Lachin, Fuzuli, Jabrayil, Gubadli, and Zangilan districts, and Khankendi city.

 Stay up-to-date with more news on Trend News Agency's WhatsApp channel